-The guiding principle of any treatment must be "primum non nocere" or, freely translated, "above all, do no harm."
+The guiding principle of any treatment must be "primum non nocere" or, "above all, do no harm."
 Failure to respond to conservative treatment does not mean irreversible or invasive therapies are inevitable.
-There must always be clear indications that a specific invasive or irreversible treatment approach is appropriate and the risks and benefits of the treatment versus the untreated symptoms are carefully weighed.
+There must be clear indications for a specific invasive or irreversible treatment approach.
+The risks and benefits of the treatment versus the untreated symptoms must be carefully weighted.

-The dentist should consider collaborating with other health care professionals, including the patient's physician or appropriate medical or dental specialists, particularly when the dentist lacks experience or the management of the patient's condition begins to exceed their competence to manage independently.
+The dentist must consider collaborating with other health care professionals, including the patient's physician or appropriate medical or dental specialists, particularly when the dentist lacks experience or the management of the patient's condition begins to exceed their competence to manage independently.

-The patient must be well aware of the risks before initiating any procedure that may permanently alter the dentition or jaw relationships.
-Truly informed consent is vital.
+Dentists must obtain valid consent prior to initiating any treatment, and this discussion should emphasize the risk of permanently altering the dentition or jaw relationships.
 Re-evaluation during the course of treatment is equally important to ensure that the diagnosis is correct and the course appropriate.